mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 #### 0:00

 > Question 5: Concentration, *samadhi*, is one of the three learnings.
 Meditation, *dhyana*, is one of the six *paramitas*.
 Both of them are learned and practiced by all bodhisattvas from the beginning of their religious life, regardless of whether they are bright or dull-witted.
 The zazen you now preach would probably be included here as well.
-On what grounds do you say that the right dharma of the Tathagata is concentrated in zazen?
+On what grounds do you say that the right dharma of the Tathāgata is concentrated in zazen?
 >
-> Answer 5: Your question is evoked because the appellation “Zen sect” has been given to the right dharma eye, the incomparable and great Dharma that is the Tathagata’s one great mother.
+> Answer 5: Your question is evoked because the appellation “Zen sect” has been given to the right dharma eye, the incomparable and great Dharma that is the Tathāgata’s one great mother.
 Bear this well in mind: the appellation “Zen sect” is met with in China eastward, it is not known in India.
 When the great teacher Bodhidharma was at the Shaolin Monastery of Songshan (Mount Song) doing zazen facing a wall for nine years, the priests and laymen there, not knowing yet of the Buddha’s right dharma, initially said he was an Indian monk who placed special emphasis on zazen.
 Afterward, for generation after generation, each of the patriarchs devoted himself to zazen exclusively.
 Seeing this and not knowing the true circumstances, unthinking laymen spoke loosely of a “Zazen sect.”
 At present, the word *za* has been dropped and we speak of the Zen sect.
 Its essence is made clear in the recorded sayings of the patriarchs.
 Zazen should not be equated with the *dhyana* or *samadhi* of the six *paramitas* or three learnings.
 >
 > It is altogether clear this is the legitimate idea of the buddha-dharma that has been directly transmitted.
-Many years ago, during the ceremony on Vulture Peak, the Tathagata entrusted the right dharma eye, wondrous mind of nirvana, to Mahakashyapa alone.
+Many years ago, during the ceremony on Vulture Peak, the Tathāgata entrusted the right dharma eye, wondrous mind of nirvana, to Mahakashyapa alone.
 Some among the deva multitude now present in the heavens actually witnessed the ceremony.
 Therefore, there is no reason for any doubt.
 The buddha-dharma as a matter of course is forever protected and maintained by the deva multitude.
 Their efforts never succumb.
 You may know without doubt that this zazen is the absolute way of the buddha-dharma.
 It is incomparable.
 >
 > (From “Dōgen’s *Bendōwa*,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
 124-157.)